artuurs-github/017-api/README.md

 ```

 ## Project description
-This is a single-page application (made in React.js) that uses the Rick & Morty API (https://rickandmortyapi.com/).
+This project is a single-page application that uses the Rick & Morty API (https://rickandmortyapi.com/).

+Made with React.js.

 <br/>
 <br/>